apieceofCAKE/palindrome/README.md

 # palindrome
-Initial practice exercises using the C language.
+Practice code using the C language.